Center for Ethics Education

 In this era of increased need for ethical discourse in academic, professional, and public spheres, the Center activities draw upon theological, philosophical, scientific and other areas of inquiry to foster interdisciplinary dialogue and scholarship on moral values and ethical issues of contemporary social import.
 The Center embodies the University's commitment to intellectual excellence by offering educational and research opportunities and public programming enriched through moral values, religious concerns, scientific and scholarly study, and active engagement in creating a caring and just world.

-For more information about the academic programs offered by the Center for Ethics, please visit our page on the Fordham website.
+For more information about the academic programs offered by the Center for Ethics Education, please visit our page on the Fordham website.

 This introductory course will present methods of ethical inquiry from different disciplines and will demonstrate how these disciplines interactively and independently apply these methods to issues of contemporary social import.
 Relevant moral and ethical frameworks will be introduced, along with background on issues of current social importance.
 The intent of this course is to provide students with an introduction to the knowledge and critical thinking skills that will enable them to identify and understanding the ethical decisions that affect the welfare of individuals and society and the integrity of their professions.

 CEED 5100.
 Healthcare Ethics.
 (3 Credits)

 The aim of this course is explore issues in healthcare from the point of view of ethical theory.
 Some of the issues to be examined are the role of the medical practioner within the context of healthcare currently, medical experimentation, informed consent, ethical questions surrounding life and death, and justice in the healthcare system.

 Attributes: HECS, PSIC.

 CEED 5200.
 Philosophy of Medicine: Practioners, Conscience, and Moral Responsibility.
 (2 Credits)